joaoventura/pyastra/README.md

 # PyAstra

-PyAstra is a python 3.10+ library for Traditional Astrology.
+PyAstra is a Python library for Traditional Astrology.

 It is the successor of flatlib (https://github.com/flatangle/flatlib/) and it is currently under heavy development and rewrite.